 Long-term services and supports (LTSS): Long-term services and supports are services that help improve a long-term medical condition.
 Most of these services help you stay in your home so you don't have to go to a nursing home or hospital.
-LTSS include Multipurpose Senior Services Program (MSSP), Community Based Adult Services (CBAS), and Nursing Facilities/Sub-Acute Care Facilities (NF/SCF).
+LTSS include Community Based Adult Services (CBAS), and Nursing Facilities (NF).

-Low-income subsidy (LIS): See "Extra Help."
+Low-income subsidy (LIS): Refer to "Extra Help."